February 20, 2026

 • Disparate Data Formats: Healthcare systems often record and encode the same data in different formats.
 For example, one system may use a specific code for a diagnosis, while another uses a completely different one.
 This lack of standardization complicates data sharing and hinders interoperability.

-• Stringent Security Regulations: Healthcare data is inherently sensitive and thus, it requires robust protection.
+• Stringent Security Regulations: Healthcare data is inherently sensitive and thus requires robust data protection.
 However, adhering to extensive security regulations while enabling data sharing can create delays.
 Achieving a balance between securing data and ensuring real-time access remains a critical challenge.

 Overcoming Common Barriers To Interoperability